vjelic/pytorch-glog-fork/Installation/ROCm_Installation_Guide_v3.7.md

  ```

-Note: To run the ROCm programs, add the ROCm binaries in your PATH.
+**Note**: To run the ROCm programs, add the ROCm binaries in your PATH.

 ```